-During the course of your college search, you will be asked what characteristics you want in a college.
+During the course of your college search, you will be asked what the right college fit is for you.
+What are the characteristics you want in a college?
 Should it be big or small?
 Within 3 hours of home or across the country?
 In a city or out in the country?

 The real question, however, is how are you supposed to know the answers to these questions?

-Many 16 and 17 year olds who are beginning the college search process don’t yet have an opinion on some of these subjects, so where should they really start?
+Many 16- and 17-year-olds beginning the college search process don’t have an opinion on some of these subjects yet.
+So, where should they really start?

 Determining what is important to you in college fit

 If you know of even one variable that is important for you in a college, start with that.
 Let’s say you know that you want a college to have environmental science or creative writing majors, a theater group that produces musicals in which non-theater majors can participate, or a student body of fewer than 10,000 students.
 Any of these variables alone is enough to get you started.

 Generate a preliminary list of schools based on what you know is important to you, let’s say a major in environmental science.
 Using a college search tool like College Raptor, create a list of schools with this major.

 Deciding what “feels right” about certain colleges

 Next, take this list and start researching other schools via their websites.
 What other factors are emerging that appeal to you?
 You may find a characteristic that is important enough to become a key piece of your college search.

 Pick just a few schools to visit and when you’re on campus, you may start to identify the other factors that intrigue you.
 You can then re-run your list, adding not only your major, but also any other factors that you’ve discovered as well.